Do Backyard Chickens Need More Rules?

 The backyard chicken trend isn't going away anytime soon — The Washington Post recently detailed the birds' growing role as icons of Silicon Valley.
 So Brinkley says it's worth remembering that chickens do carry some health risks.

 The Centers for Disease Control and Prevention reported 1,120 cases of salmonella linked to backyard poultry between January and September 2017.
 Backyard birds bore the brunt of the blame for Egypt's Avian flu outbreak in 2014, and there's also the risk of spreading disease to commercial birds.
-Exotic Newcastle disease doesn't affect humans, but outbreaks among birds in California have led to the euthanization of millions of commercial chickens at a time.
+Exotic Newcastle disease doesn't pose a major threat to most people, but outbreaks among birds in California have led to the euthanization of millions of commercial chickens at a time.

 "That could be headed off at the pass if we made sure that we had good vaccine coverage, which is kind of the basic thing we do for cats and dogs for rabies," Brinkley says.
 Commercial chickens avoid many diseases with help from vaccines, she says.